 We were incorporated pursuant to the laws of England and Wales as Orchard Rx Limited in August 2018 to become a holding company for Orchard Therapeutics Limited.
-Pursuant to the terms of our corporate reorganization, which will be completed prior to the completion of this offering, all of the issued share capital in Orchard Therapeutics Limited will be exchanged for identical shares in Orchard Rx Limited and, as a result, Orchard Therapeutics Limited will become a wholly owned subsidiary of Orchard Rx Limited.
+Pursuant to the terms of our corporate reorganization, all of the issued share capital in Orchard Therapeutics Limited were exchanged for identical shares in Orchard Rx Limited and, as a result, Orchard Therapeutics Limited became a wholly owned subsidiary of Orchard Rx Limited.
+On October 29, 2018, Orchard Rx Limited was re-registered as a public limited company and changed its name to Orchard Therapeutics plc.
 See "Corporate reorganization" for more information.